 14. Zig when others zag.
 You can often save big by traveling when others aren't.
 For example, one of New Zealand's most popular activities is a scenic cruise on Milford Sound (it's actually a fjord, but who's counting?).
 Thanks to an influx of day-trippers from Queenstown, lunchtime sailings are the most crowded -- and most expensive.
 Aim for the first or last cruise of the day to enjoy discounted rates.

 15. Be a deal hound.
 Do a little sniffing and you're sure to find ways to trim your trip costs.
-Start with local tourism sites, which usually have "deals" or "specials" sections.
-As I researched this article, I unearthed a "3 for 2" promotion on Wellington's visitor Web site, good at stores, galleries and restaurants around the city.
-And on Rotorua's tourism site, there are currently more than 100 deals in a variety of categories such as "Culture" and "Pamper Me."
+Start with local tourism sites, which often have "deals" or "specials" sections.
+On Rotorua's tourism site, RotoruaNZ.com, there are currently dozens of deals in a variety of categories such as "Culture" and "Spa Indulgence."
 Another great way to save?
 Search for coupon codes.
 I saved 10 percent off a booking on the Interislander Ferry (which runs between the North and South Island) just by using a promo code I found on the Web.

 16. Take the bus.
-Car rentals are pricey in New Zealand, as is fuel; even the cheapest rentals start around $45 NZ a day (about $36 US).
+Car rentals are pricey in New Zealand, as is fuel.
 Avoid these costs by taking New Zealand's local buses, which offer inexpensive rides from as little as $1 NZ to a network of destinations around the country.
 InterCity and Nakedbus (no nudity is involved, we promise!) are two of the more popular services.

 17. Look to the locals.
 While New Zealand is served by most of the big-name international car rental companies (think Thrifty, Hertz and the like), you'll often find better rates by booking with a smaller local company.
 A few to consider: Ace, Apex, GO and and Jucy.